ngernest/kmt/README.md

 A Kleene algebra with tests breaks syntax into two parts: tests (or prediates) and actions.
 Actions are in some sense the 'top level', as every test is an action.

 We use the following syntax, where `a` and `b` are tests and `p` and `q` are actions.
-The following is the core Kleene algebra notation;
-individual theories introduce their own notations.
+The following is the core KAT notation; individual theories introduce their own notations.

 | Tests   | Interpretation   |
 | :-----: | :--------------- |